-SGLT2 inhibitors are a type of oral medication used to treat type 2 diabetes.
-They’re also called sodium-glucose co-transporter-2 inhibitors (SLGT2i) or gliflozins.
+SGLT2 inhibitors are a type of oral medication used to treat type 2 diabetes in adults.
+They are a prescription drug also called sodium-glucose co-transporter-2 inhibitors (SLGT2i) or gliflozins.

 SGLT2 inhibitors are tablets that can help to lower your blood glucose (sugar) levels.
 If you have type 2 diabetes, your doctor may prescribe them as part of your treatment plan.